KosyanMedia/burlesque/README.md

 ## Status

-Displays information about the queues, their messages and current subscriptions encoded in JSON format.
+This endpoint is used to display information about the queues, their messages and current subscriptions encoded in JSON format.

 #### Example
 ```bash